 - the number of visitors to Translink’s websites

 - how visitors arrive at Translink’s websites; for example, did they type the address in directly, follow a link from another webpage, or arrive via a search engine

 - the number of times each page is viewed and for how long

 - geographical location of the visitor

 - information about whether the browser supports Java and Flash; and

 - the speed of the user's internet connection.

-Our websites contain links to non-Department of Transport and Main Roads websites.
-The Department of Transport and Main Roads is not responsible for the privacy or security practices or the content of those websites.
+TransLink’s websites contain links to third party websites.
+The Department of Transport and Main Roads is not responsible for the content, security or privacy practices or the content of other websites.

 Feedback and enquiries

-If you believe that TransLink has not dealt with your personal information in accordance with the Information Privacy Act (2009), you may lodge an information privacy complaint with TransLink.
+If an individual believes that the department has not dealt with their personal information in accordance with the IPPs contained in the IP Act, they may lodge an information privacy complaint.